 Students who have completed at least one year of undergraduate study and who will still be undergraduates in the fall of 2014 are eligible to apply.
 Applicants must be U.S. citizens or permanent residents.
 BIOS encourages all successful applicants to arrange for independent study credit through their home institutions.
 Students will reside on the BIOS campus.
 Travel expenses, room and board will also all be covered by the REU program, travel insurance is the responsibility of the student.
 Each successful REU applicant will receive a stipend paid at competitive rates.

-- Before applying to the REU program, please review the list of REU mentors and possible research projects.
+- Before applying to the REU program, please review the list of potential 2014 REU projects and mentors.
 You will be asked to select three mentors and research projects that you would be interested in working with during your time at BIOS.
 You may also wish to review a list of previous REU projects conducted at BIOS dating back to 1996.
-Potential 2014 projects will be posted in February 2014.

 - Once you've identified potential mentors and research projects, complete the REU Application Form and follow the instructions regarding required supplementary documents listed at the end of the form, then e-mail, fax, or mail your completed application to the address listed on the form.
 Email is preferred with the attachments sent as .pdf files.
 Reference letters may be submitted by the student or directly by the authors.
 If you have difficulty with the form, you can contact BIOS's Education Department at firstname.lastname@example.org or via phone at 441-297-1880 x 115.